PAST PROGRAMS

 Canadian Veterans Vocational Rehabilitation Services

-Assist clients in the Nanaimo, Abbotsford, Mission, Sidney, Saltspring and Saanich area to prepare for, obtain and maintain employment
+Assisted clients in the Nanaimo, Abbotsford, Mission, Sidney, Saltspring and Saanich area to prepare for, obtain and maintain employment

-• Providing employment related services
+• Provided employment related services

 • Employment Resource Centre